Trajectory Design and Power Control for Multi-UAV Assisted Wireless Networks: A Machine Learning Approach: Joint Trajectory Design and transmit power control of UAVs

 \begin{remark} In the real application of UAVs as aerial base stations, they can fly in arbitrary directions, but we constrain their mobility to as few as 7 directions. \end{remark}

 We choose the 3D position of the UAVs (horizontal coordinates and altitudes) and the transmit power to define their states.
-The actions of each agent are determined by a set of coordinates for specifying their travel directions and the candidate transmit power of the UAVs.
+The actions of each agent are determined by a set of coordinates for specifying their travel directions and the candidate transmit power of the UAVs\footnote[3]{In our future work, we will consider the online design of UAVs' trajectories, and the mobility of UAVs will be constrained to 360 degree of angles instead of 7 directions.
+Given that, the state-action space is huge, a deep multi-agent Q-network based algorithm will be proposed in our future work.}.
 Explicitly, (1,0,0) means that the UAV turns right; (-1,0,0) indicates that the UAV turns left; (0,1,0) represents that the UAV flies forward; (0,-1,0) means that the UAV flies backward; (0,0,1) implies that the UAV rises; (0,0,-1) means that the UAV descends; (0,0,0) indicates that the UAV stays static.
 In terms of power, we assume 0.08W, 0.09W and 0.1W.
 Again, we set the initial transmit power to 0.08W, and each UAV carries out an action from the set {increase, decrease and maintain} at each time slot.
 Then, the entire action space has as few as $3\times 7$ =21 elements.